thisisibukunoluwa/Scrumdinger-App/README.md

 ## modal views

 Modal views remove users from the main navigation flow of the app.
 Use modality for short, self-contained tasks.

+## Binding and single source of truth

+Try to maintain a single source of truth for every piece of data in your app.
+Instead of creating a new source of truth for the theme picker, you’ll use a binding that references a theme structure defined in the parent view.

+You can use the constant(_:) type method to create a binding to a hard-coded, immutable value.
+Constant bindings are useful in previews or when prototyping your app’s user interface.

+@State to create a source of truth for a value type, and you use @Binding to share write access to a state with other views.

+## constant binding

+Use a constant binding to create a binding to an immutable value.

+You can use bindings to pass data to different views that need to mutate it